Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Common Wi-Fi settings

-Again, these are settings available in most routers, but the detail, or even the naming, of each, still varies.
+Again, these settings are available in most routers, but the details or even the naming of each vary.

 Radio (a.k.a Wi-Fi band)